-The Pipelines Act includes provisions which allow a proponent to apply to the Minister for Energy and Resources, to compulsorily acquire an easement required to construct and operate a pipeline, should negotiations with landowners be unsuccessful.
+The Pipelines Act includes provisions which allow a proponent to apply to the Minister for Energy and Resources, to compulsorily acquire an easement required to construct and operate a pipeline, should negotiations with landowners and occupiers be unsuccessful.
+For clarity, Lochard Energy will make all reasonable attempts to negotiate a mutual agreement for the required tenure. before consideration compulsory acquisition.
+Further information of what will be undertaken with each landowner and occupier can be found in section 4.4.
+Landowners and occupiers and any respective solicitors will be kept informed in the event that any compulsory acquisition application is being considered or applied for.
 The proponent may seek to proceed with a compulsory acquisition process six (6) months from the initial provision of the Notice of Pipeline Corridor.

-Lochard Energy is committed to providing reasonable compensation to impacted landowners and occupiers as part of the negotiation of access to easements and temporary workspace areas.
-Compensation will be negotiated in accordance with the Pipelines Act.
+Lochard Energy is committed to providing reasonable compensation to impacted landowners and occupiers as part of the negotiation of access to easements and temporary workspace areas, which will be informed by independent land valuations.
+Compensation will be negotiated in accordance with the Pipelines Act, and generally align with the principles found under the Land Acquisition and Compensation Act 1986.